venicegeo/pz-docs/documents/userguide/5-userservices.md

 When registering your service, provide enough metadata about your service so it can be searched and discovered using Piazza’s search capability.

-For details on the fields available when registering a user service, see the [Piazza API User Service Registration](http://pz-swagger.venicegeo.io/#!/Service/registerServiceUsingPOST) for details.
+For details on the fields available when registering a user service, see the <a target="_blank" href="http://pz-swagger.venicegeo.io/#!/Service/registerServiceUsingPOST">Piazza API User Service Registration</a> for details.

 When registering a service, the following fields are required: